Smith leads Arkansas to overtime victory at Missouri

+“He came back with vengeance this time,” said teammate Moses Moody, who scored 16.
+“He had a different look in his eye.”

-Missouri standout forward Jeremiah Tilmon missed the game because of a death in the family.
+On Saturday, it was Missouri (13-5, 6-5 SEC) missing a key player.
+Standout forward Jeremiah Tilmon missed the game because of a death in the family.
 Tilmon had 25 points and 11 rebounds in the teams’ previous meeting, and without him, the Tigers leaned heavily on 3-pointers, making 13 of 32 from beyond the arc.

-The 7-foot-3 Connor Vanover, who played just four minutes in the first half, got going after the break and helped Arkansas turn a 35-31 halftime deficit into a 58-51 lead with 11 minutes left.
-Vanover finished with 12 points.
-Arkansas did much of its damage at the foul line, converting 20 of 23 free throw attempts.

 BIG PICTURE